So You Want to Be a Psychologist

 Compare offerings and share your lists with others.

-Students will investigate theories and practices of psychologists to enhance their understanding of counseling, social services, and the science of psychology.
-We will cover history and systems of psychology.
-Students will read original source literature from major divisions of the field, including both classic and contemporary journal articles and books by well-known psychologists.
-Students will explore careers in psychology and the academic preparations necessary for these career choices.
+We will investigate theories and practices of psychologists to enhance understanding of counseling, social services, and the science of psychology.
+We will cover history and systems of psychology and read original-source literature from major divisions of the field, including both classic and contemporary journal articles and books by well-known psychologists.
+Explore careers in psychology and the academic preparations necessary for these career choices.
 We will cover the typical activities of psychologists who work in academia, schools, counseling, and clinical settings; social work agencies; and applied-research settings.

 There's no better way to explore the range of activities and topics that psychology offers—and to learn of cutting-edge research in the field—than to attend and participate in a convention of psychology professionals and students.
-To that end, students have the option of attending the annual convention of the Western Psychological Association (WPA), the western regional arm of the APA.
-This year's convention will take place April 26–29, 2018, in Portland, Oregon.
+To that end, students have the option of attending the annual convention of the Western Psychological Association (WPA).
+This year's convention will take place April 30–May 3, 2020 in San Francisco, California.

 This offering will prepare you for careers and advanced study in: